Did You Complete Your CPC Two-Year Check-in Yet? Deadline for Many: July 31

 Opioid Use Reduced When IV Ketorolac Added to Epidural Morphine Post-Cesarean

-have previously studied the opioid-sparing effect of ketorolac in spinal anesthesia, until now they have not done so in the specific context of morphine-based epidurals.
-Led by John Kowalczyk, MD, of Harvard
+previously studied the opioid-sparing effect of ketorolac in spinal anesthesia, until now they have not done so in the specific context of morphine-based epidurals.
+Led by John Kowalczyk, MD, of Harvard Medical

-Medical School, the team worked with 58 women scheduled for cesarean section with combined spinal-epidural anesthesia.
-Patients received epidural morphine plus either IV ketorolac or placebo, as dictated by
+School, the team worked with 58 women scheduled for cesarean section with combined spinal-epidural anesthesia.
+Patients received epidural morphine plus either IV ketorolac or placebo, as dictated by randomized assignment,

 From "Opioid Use Reduced When IV Ketorolac Added to Epidural Morphine Post-Cesarean"